davidmc24/lazybones-templates/templates/dropwizard-groovy-guice/README.md

-You have created a [Dropwizard][] applicatin using Lazybones.
+You have created a [Dropwizard][] application using Lazybones.
 The template created a basic build system using [Gradle][], configured to allow both Java and [Groovy][] source files, as well as tests written using [Spock][].
 Additionally, the template created basic infrastructure for dependency injection using [Guice][].